FusionAuth/fusionauth-astro-components/README.md

 This is created and maintained with love by [FusionAuth](https://fusionauth.io), the customer authentication and authorization platform that makes developers' lives awesome.

+# Changelog

+## 2.1.0
+- Components will now throw an `Error` if the fetch of the `url` fails.
+This is to prevent silent failures when the URL is wrong or the server is down.

+## 2.0.0
+- Update to be compatible with Astro 4